SebastienTs/AutoScanJ/README.md

 - Select the Automatic pre-analysis function corresponding to the dataset you downloaded (**Glomerulus_detector** or **Metaphase_detector**)<br/>
 - Leave all other options to there default

 You should see the primary scan map with the detected targets and the targets should be montaged in the QuickView window.
-It is not possible to go further with this demo and acquire secondary scan images since the microscope is not connected.<br/>
+It is not possible to go further with this demo and acquire secondary scan images since the microscope is not connected.
+Pressing OK twice in the next dialog boxes will bring the expected message "The images from the CAM list cannot be found" since no secondary scan images will be acquired.<br/>

 For live experiments:
 - Unzip the data that you want to test to an empty folder